darrius-brown/Project-1-2048/README.md

 Everyone will get a chance to **be creative**, and work through some really **tough programming challenges**.
 You got your feet wet with Tic-Tac-Toe, and we built a game or two during class - now it's time to step it up a notch.

 **You will be working individually for this project**.
-However, your instructors and instructor assistants will be guiding you along with up to ten 15-minute one-on-one sessions.
+However, your instructors and instructor assistants will be guiding you along with one-on-one sessions.
 Be sure to use them wisely :).

 As a reminder, GA has a zero plagiarism policy - your project's code **must be substantially yours**. **Do not copy code from other similar projects or other sources**.
 However, using lines of code from StackOverflow to accomplish general techniques/algorithms is okay - an example would be using StackOverflow as a source for code that replaces a character at a certain position in a string.